 Purchases of technology products and services and decisioning solutions are subject to adverse economic conditions.
 When an economy is struggling, companies in many industries delay or reduce technology purchases, and we experience softened demand for our decisioning solutions and other products and services.
-The continued global economic downturn has produced substantial stress, volatility, illiquidity and disruption of global credit and other financial markets.
-The widespread economic downturn negatively affected the businesses and purchasing decisions of companies in the industries we serve.
-The potential for increased and continuing disruptions present considerable risks to our businesses and operations.
+Global economic uncertainty has produced substantial stress, volatility, illiquidity and disruption of global credit and other financial markets in the past.
+Any economic uncertainty can negatively affect the businesses and purchasing decisions of companies in the industries we serve.
+The potential for disruptions presents considerable risks to our businesses and operations.
 If global economic conditions experience stress and negative volatility, or if there is an escalation in regional or global conflicts or terrorism, we will likely experience reductions in the number of available customers and in capital expenditures by our remaining customers, longer sales cycles, deferral or delay of purchase commitments for our products and increased price competition, which may adversely affect our business, results of operations and liquidity.

-Whether or not legislative or regulatory initiatives or other efforts successfully stabilize and add liquidity to the financial markets, we may need to modify our strategies, businesses or operations, and we may incur additional costs in order to compete in a changed business environment.
+Whether or not recent or new legislative or regulatory initiatives or other efforts successfully stabilize and add liquidity to the financial markets, we may need to modify our strategies, businesses or operations, and we may incur additional costs in order to compete in a changed business environment.
 Given the volatile nature of the global economic environment and the uncertainties underlying efforts to stabilize it, we may not timely anticipate or manage existing, new or additional risks, as well as contingencies or developments, which may include regulatory developments and trends in new products and services.
 Our failure to do so could materially and adversely affect our business, financial condition, results of operations and prospects.

-In operations outside the United States, we are subject to unique risks that may harm our business, financial condition or results of operations.
+In operations outside the U.S., we are subject to unique risks that may harm our business, financial condition or results of operations.

 A growing portion of our revenues is derived from international sales.
-During fiscal 2012, 39% of our revenues were derived from business outside the United States.
-As part of our growth strategy, we plan to continue to pursue opportunities outside the United States, including opportunities in countries with economic systems that are in early stages of development and that may not mature sufficiently to result in growth for our business.
+During fiscal 2014, 42% of our revenues were derived from business outside the U.S. As part of our growth strategy, we plan to continue to pursue opportunities outside the U.S., including opportunities in countries with economic systems that are in early stages of development and that may not mature sufficiently to result in growth for our business.
 Accordingly, our future operating results could be negatively affected by a variety of factors arising out of international commerce, some of which are beyond our control.
 These factors include:

-- general economic and political conditions in countries where we sell our products and services; - difficulty in staffing and efficiently managing our operations in multiple geographic locations and in various countries; - · effects of a variety of foreign laws and regulations, including restrictions on access to personal information; - import and export licensing requirements; - longer payment cycles;

-- reduced protection for intellectual property rights; - currency fluctuations; - changes in tariffs and other trade barriers; and - difficulties and delays in translating products and related documentation into foreign languages.
+- general economic and political conditions in countries where we sell our products and services; - difficulty in staffing and efficiently managing our operations in multiple geographic locations and in various countries; - effects of a variety of foreign laws and regulations, including restrictions on access to personal information; - import and export licensing requirements; - longer payment cycles; - reduced protection for intellectual property rights; - currency fluctuations; - changes in tariffs and other trade barriers; and - difficulties and delays in translating products and related documentation into foreign languages.